danielstieber/CodaPHP/README.md

 In case of success, responses are mostly untouched but converted to PHP arrays.
 Exception is `insertRow()` function, which provides a boolean true in case of success.
 In case of an error, the response includes the statusCode and provided error message, also untouched and converted to an array.

+### Caching
+Every API call may take a few seconds.
+It is recommended to store results and only call for new when necessary.
+The library provides a simple caching mechanic to store received data in a .codaphp_cache folder. **This mehanic is optional** and needs to be activated.
+Learn more in the [caching instructions](#Caching)

 ## Documentation
 ```PHP
 $coda = new CodaPHP('<YOUR API TOKEN>'); // Create instance of CodaPHP